Government intervention at Croydon

 We developed our Future Croydon transformation plan because we agree that the council’s finances are not sustainable.
 We want to become more cost effective and efficient, while driving growth and investment in our borough.

 These plans remain just as important as ever, and we will be continuing to progress them at pace.
-However we have always been clear that, whilst necessary, Future Croydon will not solve the council’s financial challenges.
+However, we have always been clear that, whilst necessary, Future Croydon will not solve all of the council’s financial challenges.

 The Mayor’s Business Plan